active-elastic-job/active-elastic-job/README.md

 [periodic tasks](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-periodictasks)
 similar to cron jobs.
 We recommend you to make yourself familiar with Elastic Beanstalks' [official doumentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-periodictasks) first.

-You don't need this gem to make us of Elastic Beanstalk's periodic tasks feature, however, this gem takes care of intercepting the POST requests from the SQS daemon (explained in the [official documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-periodictasks)).
+You don't need this gem to make use of Elastic Beanstalk's periodic tasks feature, however, this gem takes care of intercepting the POST requests from the SQS daemon (explained in the [official documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-tiers.html#worker-periodictasks)).
 If the gem detects a POST request from the daemon caused by a periodic task definition, then the gem will create a corresponding Active Job instance and trigger the execution.
 To make use of the gem, just follow these conventions when writing your definition of the perdiodic tasks in `cron.yaml`: